emmalynch/react-web-app/README.md

 `cd client && yarn test`

 This will start tests in watch mode.
+*NOTE* As test config was set up by `Create React App`, it is important to run yarn *test* and not yarn *jest*.

 ---